-This will probably be the last “complicated” thing to get used to but it is the last “basic knowledge” thing.
-You should try to fully understand this.
-Some might say that it belongs to the rules but I think it is rather just a logical extension of the rules.
+This will probably be the last “complicated” thing to get used to, but it is the last “basic knowledge” thing.
+Some might say that it belongs to the rules, but I think it is rather just a logical extension of the rules.
 Correctly scoring games will be much easier once you learn this.

-It is quite natural that there comes a point when a group of connected stones is impossible to capture.
+There comes a point when a group of connected stones becomes impossible to capture.
 With really large groups you usually do not have to worry about them as it is unthinkable that something so big could get fully surrounded without capturing some of the invading stones first.
-However, with smaller groups, there often comes a time when you have to ask yourself, “Is this really safe?”
+With smaller groups, however, there often comes a time when you have to ask yourself, “Is this really safe?”

 The most basic thing about living groups you will hear everywhere is two eyes, two eyes, two eyes!
 What does it mean?
 Why does everyone love two eyes so much?
 It is simple.
-Thanks to the suicide/capture rule, there can never be a stone on the board that has no liberties and that means that a group with at least 2 separate eyes is utterly impossible to capture (unless the owner fills an eye themselves).
+Thanks to the “no self capture” rule, there can never be a stone on the board that has no liberties and this means that a group with at least 2 separate eyes is utterly impossible to capture (unless a player accidentally fills one of the eyes themselves).

 Imagine trying to capture Black.
 You can’t.
-You can’t play at A because it would be suicide.
+You can’t play at A because it would be self capture.
 You can’t play at B to take away a liberty.
-That would be suicide as well.
+That would be self capture as well.
 You can’t play two moves at once because that would be cheating.
 There is nothing you can do to that Black group.
-If it only had one eye, you could fill that and capture with that move.
-But not like this.
-Black does not need to worry about that group at all, it cannot be captured.
+If it only had one eye, you could fill that and capture with that move, but not in this example.
+Black does not need to worry about that group at all; it cannot be captured.

-Does that mean that you have to create two eyes like this for every group?
+Does that mean that you have to create two eyes for every group?
 Certainly not.
-You just need to make sure that none of your groups can be prevented from creating two real eyes, should things turn nasty.
+You just need to make sure that none of your groups can be prevented from creating two real eyes should things turn nasty.
 Did you notice how I said real eyes?
-Yeah.
-It will be clearer after you study the examples but you really need to make sure that the eyes are well connected to the rest of the group.
+It will be clearer after you study the examples below.
+You really need to make sure that the eyes are well connected to the rest of the group.
 If part of the eye can be captured, then the whole group might collapse.